Skip to content

 Elapsed: 0.0193 ms

-• This code is not evaluated to 7.
-The reason for this will be explained later.
+• This code does not evaluate to 7.
+The reason is explained later.

 Defining Custom Operators